etdev/algorithms/algorithms/10_binary_tree_postorder/binary_tree_postorder.md

 As you can see, it's not perfect.
 I don't think this would fly in an interview.
-I'm pretty sure my Stack implementation works properly however, so I'm not sure why I had to reverse the list to make it work.
+I'm pretty sure my Stack implementation works properly however, so I'm not sure I fully understand why I had to reverse the list to make it work.

 Running through my test BT:
 [15]